Meatless Monday-General

 What is the difference between the previous Meatless Monday website and this resource center?

 The Meatless Monday Resource Center is a comprehensive website housed within the Johns Hopkins Bloomberg School of Public Health that contains a multitude of information, from starting a Meatless Monday program to evidence-based research on why decreasing meat consumption is good for your health and the planet.
-As with the past Meatless Monday site, our goal is to provide everything needed to become familiar with the benefits of consuming less meat as well as how to start, support, and maintain a Meatless Monday program.
+As with the past Meatless Monday site, our goal is to provide everything needed to explain the benefits of consuming less meat, as well as how to start, support, and maintain a Meatless Monday program.

 How can I add Meatless Monday materials that I’ve created to the site?